ShabuShabu/laravel-version/README.md

 composer require shabushabu/laravel-version
 ```

-You can publish the config file with:
+You can then publish the config file with:

 ```bash
 php artisan vendor:publish --tag="version-config"